moinakg/pcompress/README.md

                   However Adaptive Delta Encoding is beneficial along with this.

        '-P' -     Enable Adaptive Delta Encoding.
 This implies '-L' as well.
 It improves compresion ratio further at the cost of more CPU overhead.
+Delta Encoding is combined with Run-Length encoding and Matrix transpose of certain kinds of data to improve subsequent compression results.

        '-S' <cksum>
             -     Specify chunk checksum to use: CRC64, SKEIN256, SKEIN512, SHA256 and